 We expect that we will need to raise significant additional funds or pursue strategic transactions or other strategic alternatives in order to complete our product development programs, complete clinical trials needed to market our products, and commercialize our products.
 To date, we have financed our operations primarily through public and private sales of our equity securities, and we expect to continue to seek to obtain the required capital in a similar manner.
 As a development stage company, we have never been profitable and do not anticipate having net income unless significant product sales commence.
-With respect to our current activities, this is not likely to occur until we obtain significant additional funding, complete the required clinical trials for regulatory approvals, and receive the necessary approvals to market our products.
-Through June 30, 2011, we had accumulated a net loss of \$236,157,000.
-We cannot provide any assurance that we will be able to achieve profitability on a sustained basis, if at all, obtain the required funding, obtain the required regulatory approvals, or complete additional corporate partnering or acquisition transactions.
+With respect to our current activities, such sales are not likely to occur until we obtain significant additional funding, complete the required clinical trials for regulatory approvals, and receive the necessary approvals to market our products.
+Through September 30, 2011, we had accumulated a net loss of approximately \$238,091,000.
+We cannot provide any assurance that we will be able to achieve profitability on a sustained basis, if at all, obtain the required funding, obtain the required regulatory approvals, commence product sales or complete additional corporate partnering or acquisition transactions.

-We have financed our operations since inception primarily through public and private sales of our equity securities, and, to a lesser degree, through grant funding, payments received under research agreements and collaborations, interest earned on cash, cash equivalents, and short-term investments, stock option and warrant exercises and funding under equipment leasing agreements.
-These financing sources have generally allowed us to maintain adequate levels of cash and other liquid investments.
+We have also, but to a lesser degree, financed our operations through grant funding, payments received under research agreements and collaborations, interest earned on cash, cash equivalents, and short-term investments, stock option and warrant exercises and funding under equipment leasing agreements.
+These financing sources, in addition to our public and private sales of our equity securities, have generally allowed us to maintain adequate levels of cash and other liquid investments.

-Our cash and cash equivalents totaled \$18,521,000 at June 30, 2011, a decrease of \$12,727,000 from December 31, 2010.
-During the six months ended June 30, 2011, the primary uses of cash and cash equivalents included \$12,208,000 for our operations and working capital requirements, and \$412,000 in capital expenditures.
-Our cash and cash equivalents included money market securities with maturities of three months or less.
+Our cash and cash equivalents totaled \$11,947,000 at September 30, 2011, a decrease of \$19,301,000 from December 31, 2010.
+During the nine months ended September 30, 2011, the primary uses of cash and cash equivalents included \$18,348,000 for our operations and working capital requirements and \$803,000 in capital expenditures for facility and equipment upgrades in preparation for the Phase 3 clinical program for ixmyelocel-T. Our cash and cash equivalents as of September 30, 2011 included money market securities with original maturities of three months or less.

-On June 16, 2011, the Company entered into an At the Market Sales Agreement (ATM) with McNicoll, Lewis & Vlak LLC (MLV), pursuant to which the Company may sell shares of its common stock through MLV, as sales agent, in registered transactions from its shelf registration statement filed in November 2010, for aggregate proceeds of up to \$20,300,000.
+On June 16, 2011, we entered into an At the Market Sales Agreement (ATM) with McNicoll, Lewis & Vlak LLC (MLV), pursuant to which we may sell shares of our common stock through MLV, as sales agent, in registered transactions from our shelf registration statement filed in November 2010, for aggregate proceeds of up to \$20,300,000.
 Shares of common stock sold under the ATM are to be sold at market prices.
-The Company will pay up to 3% of the gross proceeds to MLV as a commission.
-As of June 30, 2011, the Company had not sold any shares under the ATM.
+We will pay up to 3% of the gross proceeds to MLV as a commission.
+As of September 30, 2011, we had not sold any shares under the ATM.